What are the best low-maintenance succulents for beginner plant owners? These five indoor succulents are easy to grow and great for beginners..

 With thick, plump leaves and cascading green branches, the burro’s tail succulent is a beautiful addition to tops of bookcases and bright home corners.

-This seriously beautiful succulent grows best when hanging in a basket far out of reach of fingers, as just a slight touch will make the plant shed a leaf.
+This seriously beautiful succulent grows best when hanging in a basket far out of fingers’ reach, as just a slight touch will make the plant shed a leaf.

 2. Hens and chicks (Echeveria elegans)